tom-2015/rpi-ws2812-server/README.md

 If you don't want to use JPEG or PNG you can disable this using:
 * `make NO_JPEG=1 NO_PNG=1`

-On newer Raspbian (Jessie) operating system the audio output is activated by default, you need to disable this:
+On newer Raspbian (>=Jessie) operating system the audio output is activated by default, you need to disable this:
 You can do this by blacklisting the sound module:
 `sudo nano /etc/modprobe.d/snd-blacklist.conf`
 ```